paulondc/js-typecheck/README.md

 #### Supported

-Returns if class "A" is a subclass of "B":
+Returns if class "B" is a subclass of "A":
 ```javascript
 const TypeCheck = require('js-typecheck')